 Resources for Examining Your School's Climate.
 Teaching Tolerance page s .
 2007.
 English . http://www.tolerance.org/activity/examining-your-schools-climate

-This is a collection sof surveys and other instruments designed to reveal the true nature of prejudice and harrassment in schools.
-Inspired by the racist events in Jena, LA, this work also discusses attacks based on gender or other characteristics.
+This is a collections of surveys and other instruments designed to reveal the true nature of prejudice and harassment in schools.

 School Training: A Strategy for Changing School Climate for Refugee Children.
 Children’s Crisis Treatment Center 47 page s .
 May 2010.
 English . http://www.healthinschools.org/~/media/Caring%20Across%20Communities/CCTC%20Final%20Products/CCTC%20Tamaa%20Guidebook.ashx